 ADD TOPPING & BAKE Mix topping ingredients (you can use the same bowl) and sprinkle over top of the fruit.
 Bake for 45 minutes or until the fruit is bubbly and cranberries have popped.

 SAVOR Serve warm alone or topped with a dollop of whipped cream a scoop of ice cream or my favorite, a spoonful of sour cream or Greek yogurt.

 ALANNA's TIPS I really do prefer Granny Smith apples for the apple crisp, compared to a baking apple such as a Jonathan.
 The Granny Smiths cook softer and thus somehow soak up the flavor of the cranberries and currants more than Jonathans, which remain more intact while baking.
+Tempted to add another spice?
+Don't be, it muddies the very-special, all-on-its-own brightness of ginger.
 Does your pantry hold panko (pronounced pawn-ko), the Japanese bread flakes?
 Panko is a staple in mine and the base of my favorite new topping for fruit crisps, crumb pies and even vegetable dishes.
 Panko is lighter and crispier than regular bread crumbs and best of all, it’s shelf stable so is easy to keep on hand.
 To make this, I put the mixing bowl on the kitchen scale and just add ingredients by the spoonful until the full amount is reached.
 No measuring cups to wash!

 More Cranberry Recipes

 © Copyright 2007, 2012, 2014 Kitchen Parade